MysteryCoin/MysteryCoinHasSecrets/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/Mysterycoin/Mysterycoin/tags) are created regularly to indicate new official, stable release versions of Mysterycoin.
+[Tags](https://github.com/mysterycoin/mysterycoin/tags) are created regularly to indicate new official, stable release versions of mysterycoin.

 Testing
 -------